DataDog/system-tests/docs/architecture/overview.md

 ## What are the components of a running test?

-When the system tests are executing, there are four main containers of concern.
+When the system tests are executing, there are several main containers of concern.
+The [Tests Container](TODO) is responsible for running the actual tests, sending traffic, and asserting results.
 The [Application Container](#structure-of-the-application-container) is the swappable web app language module that must meet an interface.
 The [Application Proxy](TODO) is what we use to inspect payloads from the datadog libraries.
 The [Agent](TODO) is the basic Datadog agent image.